python/mypy/mypyc/doc/introduction.rst

 **Fast program startup.** Python implementations using a JIT compiler, such as PyPy, slow down program startup, sometimes significantly.
-Mypyc uses ahead-of-time compilation, so compilation does not impact program startup speed.
+Mypyc uses ahead-of-time compilation, so compilation does not slow down program startup.

-**Python ecosystem compatibility.** Since mypyc uses the standard CPython runtime, you can use the stdlib and all existing third-party libraries, including C extensions.
+**Python ecosystem compatibility.** Since mypyc uses the standard CPython runtime, you can freely use the stdlib and use pip to install arbitary third-party libraries, including C extensions.

-**Migration path for existing Python code.** Existing Python code often requires at most minor changes to compile using mypyc.
+**Migration path for existing Python code.** Existing Python code often requires only minor changes to compile using mypyc.

 **No need to wait for compilation.** Compiled code also runs as normal Python code.
-You can use intepreted Python during development, with familiar workflows and minimal impact to productivity.
+You can use intepreted Python during development, with familiar workflows.

 **Runtime type safety.** Mypyc aims to protect you from segfaults and memory corruption.
 We consider any unexpected runtime type safety